falcosecurity/falco-website/content/en/docs/plugins/developers-guide/how-to-develop.md

 * `Name`: The name of our plugin, will be used in `plugins` section of  `falco.yaml`.
 The plugin name must match this regular expression: `^[a-z]+[a-z0-9-_\-]*$` (however, its not recommended to use _ in the name, unless you are trying to match the name of a source or for particular reasons).
 * `Description`: The description of our plugin.
 * `Contact`: A contact link, often a link to the repository.
-* `Version`: All plugins must be versionned for compatibility with Falco, the versionning must follow the semantic versionning.
+* `Version`: All plugins must be versioned for compatibility with Falco, the versioning must follow the semantic versioning.
 * `EventSource`: This represents the value we'll set in `Falco` rules for mapping, in our case, all rules we'll set will have `source: docker`.
 The source must match this regular expression: `^[a-z]+[a-z0-9_]*$`.

 #### The functions